 NACE reports on average starting salary by discipline and by degree level (bachelor's, master's, and doctoral); we report projected salaries (for the current class) as well as final salaries (for the previous year’s class).
 You will find current information about starting salaries for new college graduates through our press releases.
 You can also contact Mimi Collins or Kevin Gray for the latest data.

-However, when deciding between two otherwise equal job offers, they look at which provides for a high starting salary, the opportunity to develop job-specific skills, and the opportunity to improve the community.
+However, when deciding between two otherwise equal job offers, they look at which provides for a high starting salary.

 In NACE’s most recent student survey, graduating college seniors cited:

 The U.S. Bureau of Labor Statistics says, "The more you learn, the more you earn—and the less likely you are to be unemployed."
 They have put together this handy chart to prove the point.